adventuremomblog

 I have a greater understanding and appreciation of everything she did for me throughout my childhood and early adulthood as I walk in her footsteps.

-I see things with a different lens looking back now that I couldn’t have seen with the level of understanding and experience then.
+I see things through a different lens, looking back now that I couldn’t have seen with the level of understanding and experience then.

 What’s hard is that I only had her footsteps to follow until I was 26.

-She lived to be 57 and the older I get, the more I think about what challenges she had to face at different stages of adulthood.
+She lived to be 57, and the older I get, the more I think about the challenges she faced during her different stages of adulthood.

-That’s not to say that my dad hasn’t been a great support, he just hasn’t experienced life through the lens and challenges of being female.
+That’s not to say my dad hasn’t been a great support; he just hasn’t experienced life through the lens and challenges of being female.

 Reflecting on Holiday Traditions